-The SCA notes that the current enabling law came into force on 20 July 2012, and that the OPC has been operating effectively as the national human rights institution under its expanded mandate.
+The SCA notes that the current enabling law came into force on 20 July 2012, and that the OPC has been operating effectively as the national human rights institution under its expanded mandate, as evidenced by the OPC's report for 2012-13.

-The SCA further notes the significant improvements made in the OPC's funding, and that the OPC is proceeding on a timely basis to seek to have a Deputy appointed and to hire a Director General.
+The SCA further notes the significant improvements made in the OPC's funding, and that the OPC is proceeding to have a Deputy appointed and to hire a Director General.